 - dash mild curry powder

-- all purpose seasoning and/or salt and pepper to taste
+- seasoned salt and/or salt and pepper to taste

 Chop the toast into squares and spread in a single layer onto a plate.